 Deploy an Azure Storage Mover agent

 The Azure Storage Mover service utilizes agents to perform the migration jobs you configure in the service.
 An agent is a virtual machine-based migration appliance that runs on a virtualization host.
 Ideally, your virtualization host is located as near as possible to the source storage to be migrated.
+Storage Mover can support multiple agents.

-Because the agent is essentially a migration appliance, you interact with it through an agent-local administrative shell.
+Because an agent is essentially a migration appliance, you interact with it through an agent-local administrative shell.
 The shell limits the operations you can perform on this machine, though network configuration and troubleshooting tasks are accessible.

 This article guides you through the steps necessary to successfully deploy a Storage Mover agent VM.